Updated 2025-01-22

 Claims of 'curing' diseases (stem cells regenerate, they don't cure).
 Offshore cell processing (UK HTA regulations require on-site labs).
 No physician involvement (injections performed by nurses).
 Guaranteed results (no ethical clinic guarantees outcomes).
 Selling 'young donor' cells (autologous cells only are legal in UK).
 Pressure tactics ('limited availability').

 CQC registration (mandatory for stem cell clinics).
-HTA license for tissue processing (confirms legal compliance).
+HTA licence for tissue processing (confirms legal compliance).
 Consultant physician oversight (not just GPs).
 Published protocols or research affiliations (shows evidence-based practice).
 Transparent pricing with itemized breakdowns.
 Realistic outcome discussions (not over-promising).
 Pre/post imaging for objective assessment.

 1) What is your cell processing method and average viable cell count?
 2) Do you use autologous (my own) cells or allogeneic (donor) cells?
 3) What imaging modality guides injection?
 4) What's your success rate for my specific condition—with data?
 5) What follow-up care and imaging is included?
 6) Do you coordinate with physiotherapy post-treatment?
 If they can't answer clearly, walk away.